Cape Town Spurs F.C.: Stadium

-Cape Town Spurs play most of their games at the Athlone Stadium.
+Cape Town Spurs most recently played most of their games at the Athlone Stadium but have since moved to Ikamva after falling into the amateur ranks of South African football.

 From 1999, Ajax CT played their home games at Athlone Stadium and Newlands Stadium.
 The latter is a 51,900 capacity venue, which was first built in 1888, and was also host to the 1995 Rugby World Cup opening match.
 Essentially being a rugby stadium, it was a home they shared with clubs Santos and Vasco da Gama, as well as rugby teams Stormers and Western Province.
 Athlone Stadium was home to the Santos and has a capacity of 30,000.
 The stadium located in Athlone, Cape Town was also host to some of Ajax CT early home matches as well.

 Spurs later moved to the Green Point Stadium, an 18,000 seat multi-purpose stadium in the Green Point area of Cape Town.
 The stadium was eventually demolished in 2007 to make way for the new Cape Town Stadium for the 2010 FIFA World Cup.

 Construction of the new stadium was completed in 2009, and the Urban Warriors played their home games at the Cape Town Stadium from the beginning of the 2010–11 season to an improved capacity of 55,000.
 On 3 August 2011 a contract extension of three years was negotiated with the stadium, which saw Ajax CT play their home games there until 2014.

 The first match played at the new stadium was a Cape Town derby between Ajax CT and Santos on 23 January 2010 as part of the official inauguration of the stadium.

 Training Facilities

 The home of Cape Town Spurs Football Club, Ikamva, is based in Parow.
 Its name means 'The Future' in isiXhosa.
 Officially opened in 2000, Ikamva is a state of the art training facility 20km outside Cape Town in South Africa’s Western Cape province.

 Ikamva boasts five football pitches (1 of which is artificial), a gym, Fan Shop, office area, studio, canteen, bar and changing rooms for the club’s Youth teams and senior squad.
 Ikamva has hosted a number of foreign clubs including German Bundesliga club VfB Stuttgart during their midseason camp in 2014 as well as Viking FK from Norway.

 The Ajax Lambda Institute (ALI) is also situated at the club’s Ikamva base.
 The sole objective of the ALI was to nurture and prepare young African talent for the top European leagues.
 The aim was to annually promote at least 2-3 players for the European market and 4-5 players to graduate from the ALI into the Urban Warriors First Team side.
+The ALI is now used as accommodation for some senior and academy players.